EGR314-2025-S-306/EGR314-Team306/docs/report.md

  Our mission is to design and deliver innovative, sustainable, and modular embedded systems that address educational and STEM-based challenges.
 This semester, we aim to develop an interactive, web-enabled physical device demonstrating a scientific or engineering concept.
 The project will prioritize modularity, standards compliance, and user engagement to support K-12 students' interest in STEM fields.
 Success will be measured by the device's interactivity, educational impact, technical robustness, and adherence to modular design principles.

 Mission Statement:
- Our goal is to develop an interactive, STEM-themed educational display within four months that engages K-12 students by showcasing a scientific or engineering concept in a fun and ntuitive way.
+ Our goal is to develop an interactive, STEM-themed educational display within four months that engages K-12 students by showcasing a scientific or engineering concept in a fun and Intuitive way.
 The product will emphasize energy efficiency, modularity, and user-friendly design, ensuring both technical excellence and alignment with educational standards.
 We aim to deliver a sustainable, impactful solution that inspires young learners to explore science, technology, engineering, and mathematics while fostering our team's growth in professional engineering practices.

 ### Team Goals